Duhaney Park F.C.

-Duhaney Park Football Club is a Jamaican football club that plays in the KSAFA Super League.
+Duhaney Park Football Club is a Jamaican football club that plays in the KSAFA Super League.Duhaney Park Came Second in the KSAFA Major League in the 23-24 Season with being promoted to the KSAFA Super League.

 History

 The club was one of the first clubs in the Jamaica National Premier League when the League went semi-professional in 2000, but was relegated back to the second division (i.e. KSAFA Super League) after the 2001/2002 season.
 The team is based in the vibrant community of Duhaney Park in Kingston, Jamaica.
 The club is a registered company and enjoys strong support from the communities it represents, which includes Duhaney Park, Patrick Gardens, Washington Gardens, New Haven and Duhaney Meadows.